top of page

 食鹽多過你食米

 食 Eat; 鹽 Salf; 多過 More than; 你 You; 食 Eat; 米 Rice= The amount of salt I ate is more than the rice you ate.
-As salt is tiny and only a little bit is added to each dish.
-Whereas rice is the main food source of Chinese cuisine.
-If one eat more salt than the other eat rice, it means the former person should have eaten many more meals, thus older, than the latter.
+This phrase implies that the speaker has had more experiences or challenges in life than the person they are speaking to, as salt is used in small quantities while rice is a staple food.
 This phrase is for someone to brag about their experience in life (or anything)

 =